 “I thought I was the worst fighter there was based on my previous fights, hell one of my previous fights is the main reason I am doing all of this.”

-Anodyne leant forward in his chair and rested on his knees.
+Anodyne leaned forward in his chair and rested on his knees.

 Appretend remained on the floor in shock while Plo scampered forward and started to smash the exterior shells of the souls, then pulled the useable fragments from the flak.

 “I have, I have, enough for a short sword here maybe.
 Maybe something a little more.”

 Anodyne grabbed one of the unused fire pokers, resting it under Plo’s chin.
 He turned her frantic face towards him.

 “I have exerted a lot of energy to claim what lies before you, don’t waste my efforts.
 Make my damn sword.”